marti-1/notebooks/ai/on-no-algorithm-for-complete-godelization-exists.md

 **Construcive Ordinal Notation System (CONS)**

-_The following are my notes from the ["Constructive Ordinal Notation Systems"](https://www.jstor.org/stable/2689658) paper by Frederick Gass"_
+_The following are my notes from the ["Constructive Ordinal Notation Systems"](https://www.jstor.org/stable/2689658) paper by Frederick Gass_

 Let's break things down and see what the arguments are all about.
 In general there is a _maximal_ CONS that can name all constructive ordinals -- ordinals that can be constructed using first two [Cantor's principles](https://math.stackexchange.com/questions/956779/an-easy-to-understand-definition-of-omega-1/972010#972010).
 Specifically, think of a system that has the following notation: